 - The biggest risk I run – User Voice can change the basic edition to be a paid option.
 If I cannot afford that, I will find it difficult to move all of users/conversations elsewhere at that point.

-In conclusion Forums allow effective conversations on your blog, and increase user involvement.
-Think about the longer term objective of the blog, and decide the extent of the need (remember the “go short, think long” golden rule?).
+In conclusion, Forums allow effective conversations on your blog and increase user involvement.
+Think about the long term objective of the blog, and decide the extent of the need (remember the “go short, think long” golden rule?).

 Start a Forum, but do not expect a lot of conversations to happen there during the initial period.
 Don’t break the bank today if your blog is new.
 Comments can hold the fort well for the time being, and for a long time hence.